YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 }
 ```

-Given that the compiler substitutes the correct offsets for global variables, `CONST.pri/CONST.alt` can be used to obtain the address of those variables.
+Given that the compiler substitutes the address for global variables, `CONST.pri/CONST.alt` can be used to obtain the address of those variables.

 ```pawn
 new some_global;